 The main hiking trails are separated into two sections by a 45 foot drop from the upper dells to the lower dells.
 The trails navigate you through the limestone canyon, and feature stunning sites, including a cave, towering bluffs, and several waterfalls.

 Matthiessen State Park is the perfect place to enjoy the great outdoors without having to fight the crowds over at Starved Rock.
-Come visit Matthiessen State Park and find out why it’s considered one of Iowa’s best kept secrets!
+Come visit Matthiessen State Park and find out why it’s considered one of Illinois’s best kept secrets!

 Don’t Miss: While visiting the park be sure to walk thru the cave passage located in the lower dells area, that leads to the waterfall pictured above.